openaps/docs/docs/Setup/rpi.md

 `sudo modprobe bcm2708_wdog`

+Create a new file 8192cu.conf in /etc/modprobe.d/:

+`sudo nano /etc/modprobe.d/8192cu.conf`

+Add this line to the file (paste it in):
+`options 8192cu rtw_power_mgnt=0 rtw_enusbss=0` (Look at hints on bottom of screen; Control x to exit, yes to save, enter)

 Then enter this line to open up the following file:

 `sudo nano /etc/modules`

-At the bottom of the file add
+At the bottom of the file copy and paste:

-`bcm2708_wdog`
+`bcm2708_wdog` (Look at hints on bottom of screen; Control x to exit, yes to save, enter)

-Add watchdog to startup applications
+Next, add watchdog to startup applications:

 `sudo update-rc.d watchdog defaults`

-Edit its config file by opening up nano text editor
+Edit the config file by opening up nano text editor

 `sudo nano /etc/watchdog.conf`  <br />
 <br />

-Uncomment the following: (remove the # from the following lines):
+Uncomment the following: (remove the # from the following lines, scroll down as needed to find them):

 ```
 max-load-1
 watchdog-device
 ```

-Start watchdog by entering
+Finally, start watchdog by entering:

 `sudo service watchdog start`